vanyasem/Lomiri-Arch/README.md

 ```

 ## (Advanced) Configure a local repository / build the packages

+The following instructions assume that you're building `x86_64` packages on a `x86_64` host.

+You might want to take a look at [building ARM packgages on `x86_64`](BUILDING-ARM.md), and [building `i686` packgages on `x86_64`](BUILDING-I686.md).

 Add the package repository to `/etc/pacman.conf`:

 _You can add my repository, or you could specify your own local repo that you will create in the next step.
-Read more [on the wiki](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Custom_local_repository)._
+Read more [on the wiki](https://wiki.archlinux.org/index.php/Pacman/Tips_and_tricks#Custom_local_repository).
+You have to trust my GPG key on the host system prior to building the chroot if you decide to go with my server._

 ```
 [unity8]
-SigLevel = Never
+SigLevel = Required
 Server = https://unity8.mynameisivan.ru/$repo/os/$arch
 ```
 _or_
 ```
 [unity8]
-SigLevel = Never
+SigLevel = Required
 Server = file:///your/path/$repo/os/$arch
 ```